christianjianelli/yaai/README.md

   ### Choose Your API:

-  ABAP AI supports both OpenAI and Ollama APIs.
-To get started with your preferred provider, check out the dedicated guides:
+  To get started with your preferred API, check out the dedicated guides:

   - [OpenAI Guide](docs/openai/README.md): Learn how to use ABAP AI with OpenAI models.
   - [Ollama Guide](docs/ollama/README.md): Learn how to use ABAP AI with with local or self-hosted Ollama models.